derlin/transformers/README.md

 Notes:

 * this is targeted at **BERT classification tasks**, i.e. fine-tuning a BERT model for language identification.
-* the install package is called `pytorch-pretrained-bert`
+* the installed package is called `pytorch-pretrained-bert-lid`

 ## Additions / Improvements